 A news team attempts to create a news show that reports the news in an ethical and reasonable way.
-They take real, newsworthy events from our world as they're happening (such as bin Laden's assassination, NSA spying, etc) and report on them as if they were an actual news station that followed rational and moral guidelines, in a biting criticism of our popular press and a clever blurring of art and reality.Written by
+They take real, newsworthy events from our world as they're happening (such as bin Laden's justified killing, NSA spying, etc) and report on them as if they were an actual news station that followed rational and moral guidelines, in a biting criticism of our popular press and a clever blurring of art and reality.Written by

 The very beginning of the title sequence shows the Soviet Sputnik flying with its antennas oriented away from the Earth.
-The Sputnik wasn't oriented and rotated along all three axes while in space flight.
-That's why that design of antenna array was chosen - it allows equal transmission of radio signals in all directions.
+The Sputnik rotated, which is why that design of antenna array was chosen as it allows equal transmission of radio signals in all directions.
 See more »

 125 of 188 people found this review helpful.

 Was this review helpful to you?